Have you ever been in a relationship with someone who made you feel like you were going crazy?

 This type of manipulation can have a serious impact on your mental health and well-being, so it’s important to be aware of the signs and how to protect yourself from them.

-A person who is gaslighting you might use a variety of tactics in order to confusion and cause you to question your judgment.
+A person who is gaslighting you might use a variety of tactics in order to confuse and cause you to question your judgment.
 These tactics can include denial, misdirection, lies, and manipulation.

 They may also try to gaslight you by making you feel as though you are going crazy or that you are imagining things.
 If you are being gaslighted, it is important to remember that the Gaslighter is the one with the problem, not you.